 The State of Texas’ use of the conspiracy statute offends the 8th Amendment in the following ways:

-B) The use of the substantive penal offense of conspiracy fails to meet the requirements of death eligibility under Edmund and Tison
+- B) The use of the substantive penal offense of conspiracy fails to meet the requirements of death eligibility under Enmund and Tison

 A and B explained: